Just see what the kids are saying!

 Here are some random remarks heard during (and after) school and community workshops:

-"Drumming is my favourite subject!"
+"Drumming is AWESOME!
+It's my favourite subject!"

 "I've been looking forward to this class all week."